GaryZ700/Haskell_Blog/blog9.md

 Note, <code>map toUpper word</code> ensures that the word being passed to <code>findWord</code> is all uppercase.
 In order to make use of <code>toUpper</code> the following import is needed: <code>import Data.Char (toUpper)</code>.
 Test <code>playGame</code> and try searching for some of the words what happens?
 In particular pay special attention to what happens if partial words are entered such as, "phys" or "mat".

 As you could tell, partial words are detected.
 Not to mention that if the same word is input twice, it will be counted as giving the user two points for being found twice.
-In order to deal with this we will need an array of actual words that are in the game, as well as an array of words that the player has alreadly found.
-Create these empty arrays as such:
+In order to deal with this we will need an array of actual words that are in the game, which means the following variable needs to be declared:
-<pre><code>wordsList = ["LAB", "CHEMISTRY", "MATH", "EXPERIMENT", "PHYSICS", "MOLECULES", "SPACE", "HYPOTHESIS", "ENTROPY"]
+<pre><code>wordsList = ["LAB", "CHEMISTRY", "MATH", "EXPERIMENT", "PHYSICS", "MOLECULES", "SPACE", "HYPOTHESIS", "ENTROPY"]</code></pre>
-foundWords = []</code></pre>
 Now we need a function to determine if a given word is located within a list, and this function is <code>elem</code>.
 The <code>elem</code> method takes an element along with a list of elements and checks if said element belongs to the list and returns a bool.
 Thus, we only count a word if is in the game grid, in the words list, and is not in the found word list.
 This can all be neatly implemented as follows:
 <pre><code>playGame :: IO ()
 playGame = do